before · during · after

 Multiplayer flow

-Online games auto-sync via Supabase Realtime.
+Online games auto-sync via PartyKit.
 Solo + AI runs entirely in your browser — no setup.
 AI cards auto-progress after a brief reveal so you never have to babysit them.

 📖